wsor4035/dev.luanti.org/content/compiling/windows.md

 ## Bundling DLLs
 For bundling DLLs, you may want to use [msys2-bundledlls](https://github.com/rollerozxa/msys2-bundledlls) which is able to copy over any libraries the executable is linked against and put it next to the executable.

-If you're lazy, run the following commands from the build directory to download the script:
+Run the following commands from the build directory to download the script:

 ```bash
 curl https://raw.githubusercontent.com/rollerozxa/msys2-bundledlls/master/bundledlls > ../bundledlls